Mika83AC/JS-Cheat-Sheet/README.md

 ## Modules
 Modules in the browser use a wrapping function to encapsulate private data in a closure (for example, with an IIFE; see “Immediately Invoked Function Expressions”).
 Without the encapsulated function scope provided by the IIFE, other scripts could try to use the same variable and function names, which could cause some unexpected behavior.

+This approach works everywhere, but can only load "all or nothing":
 ```
 var app = {};